censorship-no/ceno-docker-client/README.md

 ## Running the client

-Run with:
+Run the client for the first time with:

     $ sudo docker run --name ceno-client -dv ceno:/var/opt/ouinet --network host --restart unless-stopped equalitie/ceno-client

+This will start the client automatically along with the system.

-Watch logs with:
+Watch the client's output with:

     $ sudo docker logs -ft ceno-client

-Start/stop manually with:
+Subsequently, start/stop the client manually with:

     $ sudo docker start ceno-client
     $ sudo docker stop ceno-client